metabrainz/critiquebrainz/docs/intro.rst

 Alternative way to test the web server is to use a Docker container::

-   $ docker-compose -f docker-compose.test.yml build
-   $ docker-compose -f docker-compose.test.yml up -d
+   $ docker-compose -f docker-compose.test.yml up -d --build
    $ docker logs -f critiquebrainz_web_test_1

 Modifying strings